Karen Graham

 Program Director | Instructor

-Karen has over 20 years of experience teaching in public schools and holds a Multiple Subject Teaching Credential and a Master of Education in Dual Language Development.
-Before joining Earthroots, she worked as a teacher and curriculum writer for Long Beach Unified School District.
-As a curriculum writer for Earthroots, she develops engaging lessons that connect students with their local ecosystems.
+Karen has over 25 years of experience teaching in public schools and holds a Multiple Subject Teaching Credential and a Master of Education in Dual Language Development.
+Before joining Earthroots, she worked as a teacher, instructional coach, and curriculum writer for Long Beach Unified School District.